It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Customer: Fortune 100 retailer

-Project: The system go-live occurred in phases, with inbound first, followed by outbound without material handling, and then outbound fully live with the material handling equipment.
+Project: The system go-live occurred in phases, with inbound first, followed by outbound without material handling equipment, and then finally outbound fully live with the material handling equipment.
 The new facility opened in time to support volume for the critical 2013 peak retail season.

 Enabler: Gazelle Information Technologies Private Limited (Delhi, India, www.gazelle.in)